Apple Store

 My first purchase for a roller computer bag was a frugal $59 version that had to be pulled along with a great deal of effort because of the inferior wheels.
 Besides the handle retracting at will, it was also too short, causing the case to catch on my heel as I walked.
 Needless to say, this was a foolish purchase, but I felt it was all I could afford at the time.

-After we purchased matching Aluminum 15" PowerBooks, Rob-ART and I felt that it was time to invest in the RIGHT BAG.
+After we purchased matching 15" Apple laptops, Rob-ART and I felt that it was time to invest in the RIGHT BAG.
 It was important not only for how efficient it would be, but also had to meet the same level of status as what was going into it...
 These mythical computer cases had to absorb impacts... tipping over, falling off the airline suitcase weigh-in counters or seats, etc. This is asking a lot from a computer bag, but there are degrees, RIGHT?

 Of course Rob-ART knew exactly what brand of bag he wanted--Tumi!
 He had scoped out this luxury luggage line and, after showing it to me at a local store in Honolulu, our final choice was the 2201 Wheel-A-Way Computer Brief.
-We selected the Fusion Z(tm) nylon over the leather (model 9201) because of the weight difference and the seasonal rain factor for Hawaii and San Francisco.
+We selected the Fusion Z(tm) nylon over the leather model because of the weight difference and the seasonal rain factor for Hawaii and California.
 The zippers are bold and have closure tags that are easily grasped.
 It has an adjustable Safecase Sling Suspension System that cradles the computers (this section is removable and is expandable by a zipper).
 There are slots for file folders, books and papers.
 An industrial detachable padded nylon, leather strap can be used for those times that the case needs to be carried.

 The entire interior of the Tumi Computer Case is lined in a designer black-on-black shiny-stripped taffeta fabric (finished like a fabulous designer purse I'd buy at Nordstroms).
 On the outside beneath the U-zipper section is another flat zipper section to place your airline ticket, CD's, DVD's, etc.

 The wheels on the Tumi Computer Cases are the inline skate type and the cases can be pulled up and down stairs smoothly.
 The retractable handle is strong, adjustable for length, and retracts effortlessly.
 Although this bag is pricey, I can see that it will be my favorite for many years.
-(It's been three years since we first posted this article and we still love our Tumis.)
+(It's been 7+ years since we first posted this article and we still love our Tumis.)

 The Tumi can fit almost anywhere, we pack them up and take them with us to even to local restaurants for romantic/business meetings.
-We can pull out our laptops as easily as we would a PDA.
+We can pull out our laptops as easily as we would a cell phone.
 Also I've used it as a purse too... lipstick, letter writing items, toiletries.
 Okay, so I'm weird, but if you spill something on your shirt at lunch, guess who has some spot remover to save the afternoon?
 Even my swimsuit, cover-up, visor and slippers can be found on afternoon getaways.
 We often rent a cabana on the beach at the Oriental Mandarin Hotel in Honolulu where we swim, lounge, sleep and enjoy our new bags with all the hi-tech goodies inside.

 Now, a rolling computer case is too big for some shorter trips or confined areas... client meetings, church, etc. So we purchased the padded sleeve from J.R.
 Hill and Company.
-It is made of soft full-grain black leather and fits the PowerBook like a glove.
+It is made of soft full-grain black leather and fits the Apple laptop like a glove.
 It's like butter.
 It has handles and will still fit into the Tumi Bag's padded laptop slot, giving another layer of protection.
 Whether storing it under my desk or from any nasty surfaces that may mar it's exterior

 We purchased the optional leather screen protector to shield the screen from dirt and oils in the keyboard of the PowerBook.